natgo/wt-wiki-scraper/wikitext-transpiled/ground/M8%20Scott.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 In general, the M8 Scott plays like a beefed-up M5A1.
-The massive increase in gun calibre and destructive potential means that enemies the light tank previously have difficulty destroying are now more easily dealt with.
+The massive increase in gun calibre and destructive potential gives it more flexibility when engaging heavier armoured targets.
 Like the M3/M5 Stuart, playing this tank aggressively will almost always guarantee a place on the leaderboard.
 Push for the cap and then take it without hesitation.
 Should an enemy get there first, enter the cap and flank the target.
 Get behind their turret and go for a shot to the turret rear.
 Once the capture point is held, find a good hull down position and use the 75 mm HEAT to destroy any and all oncoming tanks.

 Against heavier armour, the need to find a good hidden position is critical.
 On certain tanks, the addition of track armour can give the M8 difficulty in penetrating them.
 Hence a good hull down position on their flank can provide a good position to hit their side armour, with almost certain destruction coming from it.